A neighbour, fishing near our home at St George’s Basin, New South Wales – 2009-2011

 Pelourinho, Salvador da Bahia in Brazil – where, at the Ecumenical Seminary, I delivered a lecture in Brasileiro-Portuguese on the topic “The Theological Climate in Britain.”
 3 months prior my only sentence in Brasileiro was “Hello, No, Yes, Goodbye, Thankyou!”
 So I was happy to be able to lecture, take Q&A – and have the students laugh at my jokes!
 A very happy memory from 1989.

-In Amazonia ’87+’89 for part of my theological training, learning from the inspirational, monastic catalysts of Brazil’s radical “ecclesiogenesis” (a word that connotes organic church, political engagement, & community transformation!)
-Enjoying my time at IPAR in Belem, Brazil in 1989 – Among other things, IPAR trains and supports catalysts of Brazilian Base Ecclesial Communities
+In 1987 and 1989 I spent a very happy 4 months in Amazonia as part of my theological formation.
+There I was privileged to learn from the monastic catalysts of Brazil’s “ecclesiogenesis” (a word that connotes grassroots organic forms of church, active political engagement, & holistic community transformation!)
+Enjoyed a significant time at IPAR in Belem, Brazil in 1989 – Among other things, IPAR trains and supports catalysts of Brazilian Base Ecclesial Communities.
+Read more in my book “The New Monastic.”

 Visiting Dom Helder Camara in Recife, Brazil in 1989